Logius-standaarden/OAuth-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 iGov-NL

 In case the Authorization Server, Resource Server and client are not operated under responsibility of the same organisation, each party MUST use PKIoverheid certificates with OIN.

-The PKIoverheid certificate MUST be included as a x5c parameter.
-The x5c parameter MUST be included as a list (array) of X509 certificate(s), as Base64 DER encoded PKIoverheid certificate(s).
-The first certificate MUST be the Client's certificate, optionally followed by the rest of that certificate's chain.
-The jwks structure MUST include the public key parameters with the same values of the corresponding X509 certificate included as x5c, as per [rfc7517] §4.7.
+The PKIoverheid certificate MUST be included either as a <code>x5c</code> or as <code>x5u</code> parameter, as per [[rfc7517]] §4.6 and 4.7.
+Parties SHOULD at least support the inclusion of the certificate as <code>x5c</code> parameter, for maximum interoperability.
+Parties MAY agree to use <code>x5u</code>, for instance for communication within specific environments.

 /iGov-NL

-**reference to rationale: Detailed rationale 1**
+**reference to rationale: Detailed rationale 1 & 9**

 ## 1.3.3.5 Token Response